Radarr/Radarr/.github/ISSUE_TEMPLATE.md

 Provide a description of the feature request or bug, the more details the better.
+When possible include a log!

-Please use https://forums.sonarr.tv/ for support or other questions.
-(When in doubt, use the forums)
+Please use our [Discord server](https://discord.gg/NWYch8M) for support or longer discussions.